 - Sesame Seeds: Used for garnish.

-Korean Chicken Wings Recipe
+How to Make Korean Chicken Wings

-Once the wings come out of the oven all crispy, I move them into a big bowl.
+3. Toss: Once the wings come out of the oven all crispy, I move them into a big bowl.
 While they’re still nice and hot, I pour the Korean hot sauce over them.
 Then, I give them a good toss to make sure every wing gets coated in that delicious sauce.

-At the end, I like to sprinkle some sesame seeds on top for a little garnish.
+4. Finish: At the end, I like to sprinkle some sesame seeds on top for a little garnish.
 Then, I serve the wings right away while they’re still hot and crispy.

 Alpana’s Tips

-- Dry the Wings Thoroughly: Before seasoning, I always pat the wings dry with paper towels.
+- Dry the wings thoroughly: Before seasoning, I always pat the wings dry with paper towels.
 Removing excess moisture helps achieve crispier skin when they’re baked.

-- Use a Wire Rack: I bake the wings on a wire rack over a baking sheet, which allows hot air to circulate around the wings, cooking them evenly and helping the skin to crisp up.
+- Use a wire rack: I bake the wings on a wire rack over a baking sheet, which allows hot air to circulate around the wings, cooking them evenly and helping the skin to crisp up.

-- Don’t Overcrowd: I make sure to arrange the wings in a single layer with some space between them on the wire rack.
+- Don’t overcrowd: I make sure to arrange the wings in a single layer with some space between them on the wire rack.
 Overcrowding can cause the wings to steam instead of crisp.

 So, whether you’re cheering for a win or just hanging out with friends and family, these wings are a hit that brings everyone together.
 Here’s to delicious food and great times with loved ones.